LucasBoTang/Augmented_Lagrangian_Method_for_Block-Structured_Integer_Programming/README.md

 In the repository, you can find the following code:

-- `c102.txt`: Contains the C102 instance from the Solomon dataset.
 - `data.py`: Reads and processes the Solomon dataset.
 - `alm.py`: Implements the core logic of the Augmented Lagrangian Algorithm.
 - `calm.py`: Incorporates feasible solution finding to `alm.py`.